-- Exposure to a range of clinical care settings, from adult and pediatric hospitals to outpatient clinics and ambulatory surgery centers, all part of Michigan Medicine, the high-volume academic medical center at the University of Michigan.
+- Exposure to a range of clinical care settings, including adult and pediatric tertiary-care hospitals, outpatient clinics and ambulatory surgery centers, and a community hospital experience, all part of Michigan Medicine, the high-volume academic medical center at the University of Michigan.

 - Annual lectures from visiting experts as part of the Michigan Hand Surgery Visiting Professor program.
 Past visiting professors include Drs.
-Richard H. Gelberman, Allen T. Bishop, James P. Higgins, and James Chang.
+James Chang, Richard Gelberman, Brent Graham, Michelle Carlson, and Michelle James.